-Dr. Wendy K. Y. Ng is a plastic surgeon with specialization in the hand, upper extremities, and microsurgery.
+Dr. Wendy K. Y. Ng is a board-certified plastic surgeon with specialization in the hand, upper extremities, and microsurgery.
 She also has broad-based training in plastic surgery procedures of the face, breasts and body, approaching each with skill and artistry.
 Having traveled the world and worked in international medical facilities such as a trauma center in Vienna, Dr. Ng brings a world view to her profession and a deep understanding of people from all cultures.

 “I think my background in art and painting allows me look at something and see its potential; to create beauty and function where it once was compromised.”

 Dr. Ng’s ultimate goal is to provide her patients with the best options for restoring form, function and beauty.
 She chose hand surgery as her primary specialty because, as she says, “The hand is so essential to human functioning.”
 Her wide surgical repertoire in the upper limb includes trauma, re-plantation, nerve compression syndromes, carpal tunnel, and trigger finger.

 “Building a genuine rapport with each patient before surgery is my greatest initial priority.
 I take time to understand what a patient is really worried about so I can solve it.”

 Dr. Ng realizes that most patients are apprehensive the first time they meet her so she gives them as much information as possible.
 She quickly puts them at ease by explaining the whole process, the timing, what the procedure entails and what recovery will look like.